 May’s problems began in her early 20s when the classroom environment caused her many communication difficulties.
 She muddled through for more than a decade before finally acquiring her first hearing aid.

-She attended lipreading classes at a local charity near to her home in Ayrshire.
+She attended lipreading classes at a local charity near to her home.
 The communication hints and tips she received helped her to keep her head above water, but she was still struggling in many aspects of her life.

 Then May was told about Hearing Link.
-Her lipreading teacher encouraged her to find out more about our Specialist Support Programmes.
-Eager to see what was involved, she looked at our useful website which offered a wealth of information as well as experiences she could relate to.
+Her lipreading teacher encouraged her to find out more about our personalise support services.
+Eager to see what was involved, she looked at our website which offered a wealth of information, as well as experiences she could relate to.
 It also answered some of the questions she desperately wanted the answers for.

 May remembers, “When I took early retirement I was very aware I needed to understand my hearing loss better and find more ways to cope and optimise my listening skills in order to help communication and socialise.
 I had become rather isolated, very withdrawn and possibly a little depressed.
 I needed to get out more, do something useful and make new friends.
 The ethos of Hearing Link encouraged me to move forward.”

-May contacted our Helpdesk and as a result signed up to attend a Self Management Programme that was taking place in Edinburgh.
+May contacted our Helpdesk and as a result signed up to attend a Self Management Programme (now known as a LinkUp) that was taking place.
 Through group discussions they looked at useful resources, shared experiences and found practical ways to manage hearing loss.

 She said, “The workshop was a powerful tool to cope with so many of the difficult situations deaf people such as I face on day-to-day basis.
 I particularly found ‘target setting’ useful because I was able to take a fresh look at the problem, work out how I would like to resolve it, and then work on it bit by bit.
 This has made so many situations since then achievable.”